An open-source package manager for agent skills

 roo-codeRoo Code

 Don't see yours?
-Its adapter probably takes an afternoon to write — §7.1 in the PRD walks you through it.
+Its adapter probably takes a minute to write — §7.1 in the PRD walks you through it.